Jyotibrat/Caption_generator/README.md

 - The image is uploaded via the Gradio interface.
 - The backend processes the image and generates a caption using a pretrained model.
 - The caption is displayed in the Gradio interface.
+- A Textbox allows the user to input a question about the image.

 ### Model Details
 - Uses pretrained models for image captioning (e.g., ResNet + Transformer architecture).